vendia/blog/posts/2022-04-26-3-body-problem-solution-example.md

 ---
-title: 'The three-body problem (NFTs), #4 | Better together: Using the best of centralized IT, private blockchains, and public blockchains'
+title: 'Better together: Using the best of centralized IT, private blockchains, and public blockchains for NFTs'
-description: 'While NFTs offer the promise of a global, tamperproof record of ownership but don’t support the business workflows and relationships required for commercialization.'
+description: 'Wrap up our four-part series examining the relationship between public blockchain, private blockchain and centralized IT technologies with Vendia CEO and co-founder, Tim Wagner.'
 date: '2022-04-26'
+categories:
+- concepts
 authors:
   - Tim Wagner
 ---

-In the [previous post](https://www.vendia.net/blog/nft-it-business-example) we “built” an imaginary licensing business two ways: First as a centralized (conventional) implementation, then again as an NFT.
-Neither succeeded in giving us everything we wanted.
-In this post, we’ll try something different: We’ll use all centralized, private chains, and public chains in concert and see how that goes.

-## Quick refresher: How each party can contribute
+## Quick refresher
 Conventional (centralized) architectures provide a key set of benefits and suffer from a key set of gaps.
 NFTs offer the promise of a global, tamperproof record of ownership but don’t support the business workflows and relationships required to commercialize this example.
 A well-architected “three-body” approach seeks to preserve the advantages of existing (centralized) approaches while adding key functionality through the careful incorporation of private and public chain technologies.

  In this approach, each category plays a key role, chosen to align with its strengths and weaknesses profile as discussed in the previous posts: